Constitution of Missouri: History

 The state's fifth constitutional convention was held from 1922 to 1923.
 This convention proposed a slate of twenty-one amendments instead of a new constitution.

 The delegates assembled in Jefferson City from May 15, 1922 to November 6, 1923.
 The ballot form permitted a separate vote on each amendment with a simple majority allowing adoption.
 Seven of the 21 amendments were adopted.
 The election details are available in the 1925-1926 Official Manual of Missouri.

 In the early 20th century, Missouri was dominated by corrupt political "bosses", such as Tom Pendergast of Kansas City.
 In reaction to this, reformers used the initiative to call for a sixth constitutional convention, and the initiative was passed by the voters in 1942.
 The voters ratified the new constitution in 1945.
 The Constitution of 1945 remains Missouri's current constitution.
 Since 1945, there have been at least 119 amendments made to the Constitution.
 In recent years, some of these have been both controversial and high-profile, such as legalizing commercial gambling in 1993, Missouri Constitutional Amendment 2 (2006) (allowing the production of human embryos for stem cell research), Missouri Constitutional Amendment 2 (2004) (an amendment prohibiting same-sex marriage), and an English-only amendment in 2008.
 On November 6, 2018, a constitutional amendment was passed that legalized and regulated medical marijuana (see Cannabis in Missouri).

 According to Article XII of the present constitution, the people of Missouri are given the option to call a new constitutional convention every 20 years through an automatic referendum that appears on that year's ballot.
 This has been voted on in 1962, 1982, 2002, 2022, and will be voted on again in 2042.
 To date, these referendums have not passed.

 Articles

 Articles of the Constitution

 The 1945 constitution starts with a preamble that was also used in the 1875 constitution.
 It reads:

 We, the people of Missouri, with profound reverence for the Supreme Ruler of the Universe, and grateful for His goodness, do establish this Constitution for the better government of the state.

 The remainder of the constitution consists of fourteen articles as of 2018.

-Article I: Bill of Rights

-Article I enumerates the rights of all citizens of the State of Missouri.
-These include that all political power is vested in and derived from the people, to alter and abolish their constitution and form of government whenever they may deem it necessary to their safety and happiness, the inherent rights “all persons have a natural right to life, liberty, the pursuit of happiness and the enjoyment of the gains of their own industry,” the definition of treason, the right to trial by jury, and that marriage in the State of Missouri is defined as being between a man and a woman.